project-chip/zap/README.md

 ### Source code

-Refer to [more detailed development instructions](docs/development-instructions.md) for more details.
+Refer to [development instructions](docs/development-instructions.md) for more details.

 ## License